key4hep/k4SimDelphes/doc/output_config.md

 containment for the parameters.
 The names of the delphes branches are taken from the `TreeWriter` module defintion and used in the `EDM4HepOutput`.

 [^*]: As long as all collections requested for the conversion to `edm4hep` are defined as output branches in the `TreeWriter` section of the Delphes card.
+If not, they need to be added there.

 ## Collection conversions